HPC - Character counts

 The file omp-letters.c contains a serial program that computes the number of occurrences of each lowercase letter in an ASCII file read from standard input.
 The program is case-insensitive, meaning that uppercase characters are treated as if they were lowercase; non-letter characters are ignored.
 We provide some substantial ASCII documents to experiment with, that have been made available by the Project Gutenberg; despite the fact that these documents have been written by different authors, the frequencies of characters are quite similar.
 Indeed, it is well known that the relative frequencies of characters are language-dependent and more or less author-independent.
 You may experiment with other free books in other languages that are available on Project Gutenberg Web site.

-A shared-memory parallel version can be developed as follows.
-The text is partitioned into num_threads chunks, where num_threads is the number of OpenMP threads; since the text is a character array of some length \(n\), thread \(p\) can compute the extremes of its chunk as:
+Since the text is a character array of some length \(n\), thread \(p\) can compute the extremes of its chunk as:

 const int from = (n * p) / num_threads;